ZeitOnline/briefkasten/README.rst

 Once submitted, the cleanser performs basic sanity checking.
 If that fails for whatever reason it will set the status to `500 cleanser init failure`.
 Since it's basically being able to accept the attachments it will delete the attachment itself (TODO: confirm with @erdgeist)

-If the process script determines that the cleansing setup is intact (whether locally or via one or more cleanser jails) it will set the status to `100 accepted`.
+If the process script determines that the cleansing setup is intact (whether locally or via one or more cleanser jails) it will set the status to `100 processing`.
 The submission still resides in plaintext inside the application jail.

 The process will now initiate the cleansing, either locally or by submitting it to a cleanser jail.
 Either way, once the submission is sucessful, the status will change to `200 quarantined`, and the submission is (finally) no longer readable inside the application jail.